Benefits and debt advice

 Young Carer Grant

-An annual payment of £359.65 for young carers aged 16-18 years old who are caring for someone an average 16 hours per week.
+An annual payment for young carers aged 16-18 years old who are caring for someone an average 16 hours per week.
 Find out more about the Young Carer Grant on the UK Government website.

 Read the online leaflet on about financial support for families.
 This leaflet may not be accessible.
 If you need help email advice.shop@edinburgh.gov.uk